ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 In the example above, the `style` tag with the scoped attribute will only affect the p tag in our component and not the one in our child component.
 The `color: red` styling however will affect also the styling of p tags in `ChildComponent`.
 So it is best to be aware of the implications as it can have unwanted side effects.
+For a good way to structure your CSS, check out the [BEM methodology](http://getbem.com){:target="_blank" rel="noopener noreferrer"} as it will help with avoiding conflicts and will guide you in having clean CSS selectors.

 Be careful though as the scoped attribute leads to a certain performance hit.
 Simply by adding the same class or id that we used in the template, we avoid this performance hit and still can have some scoped SCSS.